Random

 Compute and random walking

 Before joining OpenAI, I spent four wonderful years at UIUC to pursue my PhD, advised by Lingming.
 I was mostly thinking about ideas in the space between machine learning and programming systems.
 A core theme of my work explores how to automate software engineering by automating testing, in sense of both finding bugs in complicated software and evaluating LLMs.
-During my PhD, I also interned at AWS, Google, and OctoAI, where I studied code preference, improved TPU reliability, and built a pattern language for AI compilers.
-I also led the UIUC team to win the championship of Amazon Nova AI Challenge in 2025.
+During my PhD, I trained a bunch of coding models, built popular evaluators, and created SOTA programmatic fuzzers for AI systems.
+I also interned at AWS, Google, and OctoAI, where I studied code preference, improved TPU reliability, and built a pattern language for AI compilers.
+I also led the UIUC team to win the championship of Amazon Nova AI Challenge 2025.

 Before that, I random-walked a ton of things during my undergrad at Tongji University.
-In my first year, I was into mathematical modeling that I reference-answered our new textbook and won a national prize.
-I transfered to CS in my second year, where I used to be a “language laywer” of modern C++ after getting mid-trained over cppreference.
+In my 1st year, I was into mathematical modeling that I made reference answers for our new textbook and won a national prize.
+I transfered to CS in my 2nd year, where I used to be a “language laywer” of modern C++ after getting mid-trained over cppreference.
 I co-led the robotic vision efforts in our prize-winning university team (SuperPower) in RoboMaster Robotics Competition, hosted by DJI.
 I finally seriously started my research journey with Jinyang on programmable video analytics and Luo on efficient 2D pose estimation.
 I also worked on model serving before it was cool at ByteDance AI Labs and GNNs at Alibaba DAMO Academy.

 Before undergrad, I knew nothing about coding and only used computers to play video games.